SMS Strategies

 When’s the best time to send SMS marketing messages?

-The best time to send SMS marketing messages is between 1pm - 5pm.
-This time frame ensures maximum revenue per send and the highest click-through rate.
-By targeting your audience during these hours, you can reach them when they are most likely to be active and engaged.
+The best time to send SMS marketing messages is 12pm or 8pm, ensuring maximum revenue per send.
+By targeting your audience during these hours, you can reach them during their lunch breaks or as they’re winding down during the evening, when they are most likely to be active and engaged.

 When’s the best time to send an email campaign?